pingcap/docs/sql-statements/sql-statement-explain-analyze.md

 ### IndexHashJoin

-The execution process of the ʻIndexHashJoin` operator is similar to the ʻIndexJoin` operator. `IndexHashJoin` operator also has 1 outer worker and N inner workers to executed in parallel, but the output order is not promised.
+The execution process of the `IndexHashJoin` operator is similar to the `IndexJoin` operator. `IndexHashJoin` operator also has 1 outer worker and N inner workers to executed in parallel, but the output order is not promised.
 The specific execution process is as follows:

 1. The outer worker reads N outer rows, builds a task and sends it to the inner worker channel.